Fair Lawn, New Jersey: History of ethnic diversity

 Fair Lawn has been a center for Jewish culture over a period spanning several decades.
 Since the early 2000s, the Orthodox Jewish population has been increasing significantly and has replaced the earlier decreases in members of the non-Orthodox Jewish sects.
 After the collapse of the Soviet Union in 1991, Russian Jews began to migrate to Fair Lawn.
 Fair Lawn's Jewish American population has therefore maintained an at least one-third presence overall for several decades.
 Russian Jews were then followed by Russian Orthodox Christians.

 Over 10% of the borough's population is of Russian descent, the highest of any community in New Jersey, and increasing with continued migration of Russian Americans from Brooklyn.
-The size of Fair Lawn's Russian American presence prompted an April Fool's satire titled, "Putin Moves Against Fair Lawn".
+The size of Fair Lawn's Russian American presence prompted a 2014 April Fool's satire titled, "Putin Moves Against Fair Lawn", which erroneously claimed the Russian country was sending its troops directly to Fair Lawn.
 Fair Lawn also has the largest Israeli American community in Bergen County.
 On November 22, 2015, the Jewish Historical Society of North Jersey celebrated the grand opening of a permanent home at 17-10 River Road in Fair Lawn, after being housed at various locations, mostly in neighboring Paterson, for decades.

-Fair Lawn has historically also had a large Italian American population, 19.7% in 2000, but this number is decreasing as the descendants of the original Italian immigrants are being displaced by immigrants from around the globe.
+Fair Lawn has historically had a large Italian American population, 19.7% in 2000, but this number is decreasing as the descendants of the original Italian immigrants are being displaced by immigrants from around the globe.

-Newer immigrants

-A magnet for immigrants

 Fair Lawn's reputable school district, safe and well-policed neighborhoods, and the borough's convenient access to commercial centers and hospitals, a complex network of highways, transit lines, New York City, and Newark Liberty International Airport, have all made Fair Lawn a magnet for new immigrants from several regions around the world.
 The 2012 American Community Survey conducted by the Census Bureau showed a significant increase in the Asian American population, including the Asian Indian, Filipino American, Chinese American, Korean American, and Vietnamese American populations, and the Polish American population is also growing.
 The public library in Fair Lawn holds storytelling programs in Hindi and Hebrew languages, while Mandarin Chinese has been taught in the school district since the 2007–2008 school year.
+Fair Lawn's first annual Hindu Holi festival was held in 2022.

 A number of places for congregation cater to different nationalities in Fair Lawn, including three Korean churches, one Taiwanese church, Young Israel of Fair Lawn, Saint Leon Armenian Church, and the (Italian American) Cosmos Club of Fair Lawn.
 Several Filipino organizations are based in Fair Lawn.
 Between the 2010 Census and the 2013–2017 American Community Survey, Fair Lawn's Filipino population was estimated to have increased by more than 50% (from 626 in 2010 to 952 in 2013–2017).